syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/List.md

 </table>
 #### ListLevelAdv

 The **ListLevelAdv** class represents a list level that has the definition for properties of a list level.
-You can define **list** **level** properties for abstract list and level overrides of the list.
+You can define the list level properties for the abstract list and level overrides of the list.

 <table>
 <tr>